Earthblood/Toe/app/README.md

 =================

-TOE is a one or two player tic tac toe game for Android with multiple skill levels for one player games.
+TOE is a one or two player tic tac toe game for Android featuring multiple levels of difficulty in one player mode.

 TOE was designed using the following frameworks and concepts:

 *Frameworks:*

-* minSdkVersion="7" by using Android support library
+* Android support libraries to maintain minSdkVersion="7"
 * Gradle
 * RoboGuice
 * Robolectric